Officer, 3 others die in Wisconsin shootings

 - There were shootings at three locations, authorities say

-(CNN)Three civilians and a police officer were killed Wednesday in a "shooting incident" in northern Wisconsin, Everest Metropolitan Police Chief Wally Sparks said.
+(CNN)Three civilians and a police officer were killed Wednesday in a shooting incident in northern Wisconsin, Everest Metropolitan Police Chief Wally Sparks said.

 Police said the shootings occurred at three locations in the Wausau area.